ld2336/Hello-World/README.md

 # Hello-World
-# My goal is to learn something about bioinformatics, to catch up with the world furiously developing technology.
+# My goal is to learn something about bioinformatics, to catch up with the furiously developing technology.
+ So, I guess, hello world?!